github/include-fragment-element/README.md

 setCSPTrustedTypesPolicy(policy);
 ```

-The policy has access to the server response object.
-Due to platform constraints, only synchronous from the response can be used in the policy:
+The policy has access to the `fetch` response object.
+Due to platform constraints, only synchronous information from the response (in addition to the HTML text body) can be used in the policy:

 ```ts
 import { setCSPTrustedTypesPolicy } from "include-fragment-element";